A New Frontier-Level Math Benchmark

 • Write a novel question.

 • Check your question.
-Do not submit questions AI chat models.
-Your answers will be invalid if they have been seen by existing AI models.
+Do not submit questions to AI chat models.
 To check your question's difficulty level, use our tool.

 • Submit your question using this form.